 When to See a Spine Surgeon

 Many people will experience some form of back pain during their lifetime.
-In most cases this pain is muscular in origin and will run its course over time.
-Most individuals seek advice initially from their primary care doctor or in a medical clinic, which is appropriate initially for most back, and neck pain.
-Some patients may require pain medications, antispasmodics, antinflamatories and physical therapy to overcome pain and immobility.
+In most cases, this pain is muscular in origin and will run its course over time.
+Most individuals seek advice initially from their primary care doctors or in medical clinics, which is appropriate for most back and neck pain.
+Some patients may require pain medications, antispasmodics, anti-inflammatory drugs, and physical therapy to overcome pain and immobility.

 - Unrelenting pain radiating down an arm or leg